EdvinNyberg/ACM_Edvin/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+A:

+- Run all configuration changes first, collect all modifications but do nothing immediately.
+- For each service (like nginx), track if anything relevant changed.
+- At the end of the playbook:
+- Only restart services that actually need it.
+- Restart each service only once, even if 20 tasks changed files.
+- Use batching / rolling restarts.